junegunn/vim-easy-align/README.md

 }
 ```

-we don't want to the comment lines to affect the alignment,
+we don't want the comment lines to affect the alignment,
 so this is usually what we want.

 ```